brainpy/BrainPy/README.rst

   the compiled files and the link files) is left after code running.
 In `Brain2`, such annoying rubbish can even accumulate to several GB.

-Therefore, ``NumpyBrain`` wants to provide a highly flexible SNN simulation framework for Python users.
+Therefore, ``NumpyBrain`` wants to provide a highly flexible and efficient SNN simulation framework for Python users.
 It endows the users with the fully data/logic flow control.
-The core of the framework is a micro-kenerl, and it's easy to understand.
-Based on the kenerl, the extension of the new models or the customization of the data/logic flows are very simple for users.
+The core of the framework is a micro-kernel, and it's easy to understand.
+Based on the kernel, the extension of the new models or the customization of the data/logic flows are very simple for users.
 Ample examples (such as LIF neuron, HH neuron, or AMPA synapse, GABA synapse and GapJunction) are also provided.
 Besides the consideration of **flexibility**, for accelerating the running **speed** of NumPy codes, `Numba` is used.
-For computationally intensive models, `Numba` backend is even faster than c++ codes.
+For computation intensive models, `Numba` backend is even faster than c++ codes.
 More details please see our `document <https://numpybrain.readthedocs.io/en/latest/>`_.